satansdeer/typescript-workshop/README.md

 ### What Will We Learn

 - How to bootstrap an app using the typescript-react app
-- What the main differences between a regular react app is
+- What are key differences between a regular react app and typescript app.
-- How to use type definitions for external libraries
+- How to use type definitions for external libraries.

 ### What We Are Not Going To learn